grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Only a truly suicidal sub driver would try a ramming while submerged.
 There's too much risk of damaging their own boat beyond repair."

-"Cautious restraint is hardly how I would characterize the actions of this sub commander so far.." said Hemi.
+"Cautious restraint is hardly how I would characterize the actions of this commander so far.." said Hemi.

 "Cassandra!"
 Percy called down again.
 "What's the range to the contact now?"